oVirt/ovirt-site/source/feature/neutronvirtualappliance.html.md

 The feature designed to ease the neutron services provisioning from within ovirt by reducing the overhead of installing and configuring OpenStack.
 For that purpose an image was created for a rapid provisioning, where the image contains all of the relevant services installed and configured with basic configuration that allows the ovirt-engine administrator with few (or more) steps to use the neutron services from ovirt.
 The neutron appliance for ovirt-engine 3.5 is based on the [IceHouse-RDO](http://openstack.redhat.com/Quickstart) which uses [Packstack](https://wiki.openstack.org/wiki/Packstack) for installing OpenStack.
- The neutron node contains the following services:
+ The neutron appliance node contains the following services:

 1. Neutron server
 2. Neutron L3 Agent